sagemathinc/cowasm/packages/posix-node/README.md

 ## Why?

-There is an [npm module called posix](https://www.npmjs.com/package/posix), which claims to provide _"The missing POSIX system calls for Node."_, but there are many calls that I want that are missing, at least for my application to https://zython.org/, since CPython exposes _**all**_ of Posix.
+There is an [npm module called posix](https://www.npmjs.com/package/posix), which claims to provide _"The missing POSIX system calls for Node."_, but there are many calls that I want that are missing, at least for my application to https://cowasm.org/, since CPython exposes much of Posix.
 Also, the Zig code here is hopefully likely to be easier to maintain and extend.
 The [posix npm module](https://www.npmjs.com/package/posix) also has a [high severity vulnerability](https://github.com/ohmu/node-posix/issues/66), but hasn't been updated in a while \(see note below\).

 ## Why Zig?